Revisiting derived crystalline cohomology: Animated ideals and PD-pairs

-Unfortunately, $\tmop{Fun} ((\Delta^1)^{\tmop{op}}, \tmop{Ab})_{\tmop{inj}}$ does not seem to be $1$\mbox{-}projectively generated.
-In particular, we cannot apply \Cref{cor:ani-adjoint-funs} to deduce that $\tmop{Pair}$ is $1$\mbox{-}projectively generated (we believe that it is not), and to construct ``$\tmop{Ani} (\tmop{Pair})$''.
+Unfortunately, the category $\tmop{Inj}$ might not be $1$\mbox{-}projectively generated.
+In particular, we cannot apply \Cref{cor:ani-adjoint-funs} to deduce that the category $\tmop{Pair}$ is $1$\mbox{-}projectively generated (we believe that it is not), and to construct ``$\tmop{Ani} (\tmop{Pair})$''.
 In fact, we need to embed $\tmop{Pair}$ as a full subcategory of a $1$\mbox{-}projectively generated $1$\mbox{-}category and then the $\infty$\mbox{-}category of animated pairs coincides with the animation of that larger $1$\mbox{-}category.